clearlinux/clear-linux-documentation/source/ac-ovs-dpdk.rst

 		# swupd bundle-add network-advanced os-clr-on-clr

 You'll also need two `Clear Linux kvm`_ images (recommended release  >= ``7160``).
-These images will create the guest virtual machines.
-The virtual machines must also have ``network-basic`` and ``lamp-basic`` bundles installed.
+These images will create the guest virtual machines A and B. These virtual machines must also have ``network-basic`` and ``lamp-basic`` bundles installed.

  .. code-block:: bash

     # swupd bundle-add network-basic lamp-basic

 Using Linux Bridges
 ===================

 #.
-Create a script named **(qemu-ifup)** for a linux bridge in a virtual machine.
+Create a script named **qemu-ifup** for a linux bridge in a virtual machine.

    .. code-block:: bash